Curated OER

 Outsourcing Jobs to Other Countries: Is Globalization a Threat to American Workers?

-Students analyze the effects of outsourcing.
-For this globalization lesson, students listen to their instructor present a lecture regarding the outsourcing of American jobs to other countries.
-Students respond to discussion questions and...
+Young scholars analyze the effects of outsourcing.
+In this globalization lesson, students listen to their instructor present a lecture regarding the outsourcing of American jobs to other countries.
+Young scholars respond to discussion...

 Curated OER